 The 1917 creation of the modern filibuster, however, would prove insufficient in preventing the southern segregationist Democrats from blocking racial progress.
 To ensure that civil rights bills were never voted on, southern segregationist senators did everything they could to obstruct and delay proceedings, with the filibuster being a preferred tactic.
 While a handful of senators could no longer derail the entire legislative process, a faction of senators — still smaller than a majority — could still kill any bill they desired.

 Consequently, pro civil rights senators were left with two options: either abandon civil rights bills or abandon the rest of their legislative priorities.
 They chose the former, in no small part because northern senators had a much smaller proportion of African American constituents.
 As a result, for nearly a half century after the Senate’s reforms, not a single substantial civil rights bill became law.

-Because of the filibuster and a handful of senators, the former Confederacy was essentially allowed to continue its horrific abuses against African Americans for a century after the Civil War’s end.
+Because of the filibuster and a handful of senators, the former Confederacy was essentially allowed to continue its horrific abuses against African Americans for more than a century after the Civil War’s end.

-The effects of the Senate’s 1805 mistake have haunted the country for centuries, wreaking havoc on the American people and democracy.
-Today, the filibuster continues to obstruct progress on crucial legislative agendas — a fitting, and sinister, nod to its Jim Crow legacy.
-If we are to repair our democracy, allow Congress to become a functional and representative body again, enact justice for all, and bring America into the 21st century, we can no longer ignore the issue of the filibuster.
+The effects of the Senate’s 1805 mistake have lasted for centuries.
+Today, the filibuster continues to obstruct progress on crucial legislative agendas — a fitting, and sinister, nod to its Jim Crow roots.
+If we are to repair our democracy, allow Congress to become a functional and representative body again, move in the direction of justice and progress, and bring America into the 21st century, we should no longer ignore the issue of the filibuster.